wiseminds/mono-flutter/README.md

 Register on the [Mono](https://app.mono.co/dashboard) website and get your public and secret keys.
 Setup a server to [exchange tokens](https://docs.mono.co/reference/authentication-endpoint) to access user financial data with your Mono secret key.

+### How to upgrade to the Mono Widget 2.0
+If you already use Mono Connect or DirectPay, you will need to upgrade your widget to version 2 to get access to these new features.
+To upgrade to v2, take the following steps:

+[Log in](https://app.mono.co/dashboard) to your Mono dashboard

+Visit [Preferences](https://app.mono.co/settings/business/preferences) in the Settings section, toggle on the new version of the Mono widget, and confirm the switch.

+If you would like to use the new widget and Mono's open banking APIs to build innovative solutions for your customers, you can get [started by creating a Mono account here](https://app.mono.co).

+ ##### screenshots
 <p align="center">
   <img src="https://github.com/wiseminds/mono-flutter/raw/connectv2/screenshot/screenshot.png" alt="Screenshot" height="300" />
   <img src="https://github.com/wiseminds/mono-flutter/raw/connectv2/screenshot/screenshot2.png" alt="Screenshot" height="300" />